prn0117/FrontEnd-2-DB/README.md

-# mal-db-scraper
+# FrontEnd-2-DB
-Scrapes any movie/tv/anime database and adds a watched/unwatched status for easier tracking and searching of new media.
+Scrapes media websites and constructs an SQL database for ease of tracking and manipulation of media data.

 ## Purpose
 Useful for making search for new titles easier.
-Periodically scrapes MAL and adds a column using sqlite.
+Periodically scrapes desired website, constructs an SQL table in SQLite and adds a column for watched/unwatched status.
 Then, you can use SQL to filter the titles you have already watched.

 ## Technologies used
 Selenium with python, pandas, sqlite